Unlinking and unknottedness of monotone Lagrangian submanifolds

 by definition of the canonical 1-form $-\alpha$ and by $K$-monotonicity.
 Since $[d\sigma]=2\pi\mu(f_1)$ by assumption we get monotonicity with constant

 \end{proof}

 \begin{lma} The vector field $v=J(f_1)_*\nabla\sigma$ restricted to the complement of a point $x\in L$ is a Haefliger-Hirsch field for $f_1$. \end{lma} \begin{proof} As we observed above, the pushoff of $L$ along $v$ is smoothly isotopic to a $K'$-monotone Lagrangian $L'$ where $K'<K$.
-Since $L'$ admits a metric without contractible geodesics, we know that $L'$ is aspherical by the method of Lyusternik and Fet \cite{LyuFet}: otherwise one could apply Birkhoff's minimax technique to a nontrivial higher homotopy class and obtain a contractible geodesic.
-Therefore $L_2=L$ and $L_1=L'$ satisfy the assumptions of Theorem \ref{unlink}.
-Therefore $L'$ is nullhomologous in the complement of $L$; in particular we see that $v$ is a Haefliger-Hirsch field. \end{proof}
+Since $L$ admits a metric without contractible geodesics, we know that $L$ is aspherical by Remark \ref{rmk-asph}.
+Therefore $L_2=L$ and $L_1=L'$ satisfy the assumptions of Theorem \ref{unlink}, so $L'$ is nullhomologous in the complement of $L$.
+Fix a point $x\in L$ and a disc neighbourhood $x\in D\subset L$ and let $v'$ denote the restriction of $v$ to $L_x$.
+Since $v$ is nowhere-vanishing, the pushoff of $L$ along $v'$ (as constructed in Definition \ref{dfn-pushoff}) is isotopic in $\CC^n\setminus(L\setminus D)$ to $L'$ which we have seen is nullhomologous in $\CC^n\setminus L$ and therefore in $\CC^n\setminus(L\setminus D)$.
+Therefore $v'$ is a Haefliger-Hirsch field for $L$. \end{proof}